fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 failing line of any failing tests.

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 16

 Let’s try -q by itself: